KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 ### Distinct Values

-No two items in a category can be at the same position at the table.
-We apply this constraint to each array by requiring all values to be different from each other:
+We want to ensure that each item can only be present at one seat.
+To do so, we specify that the values in each category array must be different from one another (i.e. they must all be unique).
+We can specify this constraint as:

 ```js
 const allDifferent = (vars) => {